social-media-ethics-automation/book/book_contents/ch17_harassment/03_who_gets_harassed.md

 ## Intersectionality
-As we look at the above examples we can see examples of [intersectionality](https://en.wikipedia.org/wiki/Intersectionality), which means that not only are people are treated differently based on their identities (e.g., race, gender, class, disability, weight, height, etc.), but combinations of those identities can compound unfair treatment in complicated ways.
+As we look at the above examples we can see examples of [intersectionality](https://en.wikipedia.org/wiki/Intersectionality), which means that not only are people treated differently based on their identities (e.g., race, gender, class, disability, weight, height, etc.), but combinations of those identities can compound unfair treatment in complicated ways.

-For example, you can test a resume filter and find that it isn’t biased against black people, and it isn’t biased against women.
-But it might turn out that it is still biased against black women.
-This could happen because the filter “fixed” the gender and race bias by over-selecting white women and black men, while under-selecting black women.
+For example, you can test a resume filter and find that it isn’t biased against Black people, and it isn’t biased against women.
+But it might turn out that it is still biased against Black women.
+This could happen because the filter “fixed” the gender and race bias by over-selecting white women and Black men while under-selecting Black women.

 Key figures:
   - [![Photo of Kimberlé Crenshaw](crenshaw.png)](https://en.wikipedia.org/wiki/Kimberl%C3%A9_Crenshaw) [Kimberlé Crenshaw](https://en.wikipedia.org/wiki/Kimberl%C3%A9_Crenshaw), present USA